Fulltime Uber/Lyft Driver

 With that in mind, I will honestly say that not using a referral code to sign up is CRAZY!
 It is the number one area where I see drivers leave money on the table.

 Looking back, it was honestly one of my biggest regrets in getting started because I missed out on HUNDREDS of bonus dollars by not using an existing driver’s code.

 By using my referral codes to sign up and become a driver, you get financial bonuses for completing a certain number of rides in a specified time.
 The bonuses will vary based on your city and certain promotions being offered at the time you click.

 I personally recommend starting with Uber.
-The app interface is, in my opinion, more user friendly and simple, and the bonuses available to new drivers have lower thresholds to meet than those on Lyft.
+The app interface is, in my opinion, more user friendly and simple, and the bonuses available to new drivers have lower thresholds to meet compared to Lyft.

-Once you’ve gotten the hang of using an app while driving, navigating the local streets and common pick up areas of your town, then you can migrate to Lyft and do that exclusively until your max our new driver bonuses.
+Once you’ve gotten the hang of using an app while driving, navigating the local streets and common pick up areas of your town, then you can migrate to Lyft and do that exclusively until you max out new driver bonuses.

 Once you’ve maxed out and gotten all available bonuses from each app, then you should have the experience necessary to keep both apps open and toggle for maximum opportunities (something which will be explored in future posts).

 Going full time, I have all kinds of gear to maximize the experience for my customers.
 I have handheld vacuums, upholstery cleaners, tire plug kits, and air compressors, so that I don’t have to wait for tow trucks if I break down, etc.